Faculty Senate Bylaws

 3.4.3 A secretary and parliamentarian may be appointed by, and shall serve at the pleasure of, the President of the Senate.

-3.5.1 In years when the terms of the President and Vice President of the Senate end, the Faculty Handbook Committee shall solicit nominations in writing for new Senate officers.
-Those nominating individuals for the offices should ensure that the nominees are willing and eligible to serve.
+3.5.1 Each year the Faculty Handbook Committee shall solicit nominations in writing for a new Senate Vice President.
+Those nominating persons for the offices should ensure that the nominees are willing and eligible to serve.
 The names of nominees shall be publicly available.
 The call for nominations shall take place early in the spring semester with a return deadline of two weeks.

-3.5.2 Following the deadline for submitting nominations, the Faculty Handbook Committee shall prepare and mail ballots to the home addresses of all eligible members of the University Faculty, with an election deadline of three weeks after ballots are mailed.
-Ballots may be returned by US mail or University mail to the Faculty Handbook Committee or delivered in person to designated campus ballot boxes.
+3.5.2 Following the deadline for submitting nominations, the Faculty Handbook Committee shall prepare and send secret ballots to the work email addresses of all eligible members of the College Faculty, with an election deadline of up to two weeks after ballots are sent.

 3.5.3 The Faculty Handbook Committee shall serve as a ballot-tallying committee.
 Officers shall be elected by a simple plurality of those who cast a ballot.